pdbesse/Note-Taker/README.md

 This app allows the user to record notes in a server-side database.
 It also allows the user to delete notes.

+The Note Taker app has been deployed on [Heroku](https://shrouded-tundra-00166.herokuapp.com/).

 ---

 ## Table of Contents